 - Wellness Apps Will Get a Boost with Home Fitness Programs: The rise in mobile technology has revolutionized the manner in which we maintain our fitness levels within the confines of our personal spaces.
 With increased accessibility and convenience, ease of use, and affordability, home fitness programs are the way forward.

 - Increased Care Collaboration on Multiple Layers: As the world moves toward distance caregiving approaches, care collaboration, across multiple layers is gaining an impetus like never before.
-Technological advances and health consumerism have allowed for more effective care coordination through advanced information exchanging.
+Technological advances and health consumerism have allowed for more effective care coordination through advanced information exchanging and healthcare management solutions.

 - Automation in Billing, Payment, and RCM: Systematic processing and policy adherence are established through automated technologies for billing and payment, which in turn provide a stable financial environment for revenue cycle management.
 All this can be enabled while adhering to quarantines and other safety requirements.